pothi/nginx-brotli/README.md

 ## How to compile?

-Download the script, go through what it does (note: never trust any script on the internet) and execute it as root user.
+Download the script (and gcc patch file, if needed), go through what it does (note: never trust any script on the internet) and execute it as a user with sudo privilege.
 It may take a while to compile depending on the memory and CPU in your server.

 ## Contributors and Sources

-* [Rafał Michalski](https://github.com/PLumowina) - provided patch for gcc-8 and brought a number of best practices to this script (yet to merge his changes, though).
+* [Rafał Michalski](https://github.com/PLumowina) - provided patch for gcc-8 and brought a number of best practices to this script.
 * [Eugene Kliuchnikov](https://github.com/eustas) - this script is based on his work at [https://github.com/eustas/ngx_brotli](https://github.com/eustas/ngx_brotli).